DID YOU KNOW THERE IS A GAUDI RESTAURANT IN BARCELONA? (ACTUALLY TWO)

 If you are looking instead for an informal tapas night, then you better head to this bar not far from Plaça Catalunya, famous for their beautiful ham and cold cuts, and the great bread of their sandwiches.
 It’s currently run by the Alfonso García, 3rd generation of “Alfonso” in the family (Alfonso Jr Jr?).

-Have you ever been in one of these venues?
-Go to the comments below and tell us: which of this modernist restaurants sounds like the dream evening plan for you?
+Which of this modernist restaurants sounds like the dream evening plan for you?